 Media Contact: Emily Crawford, (206) 774 5278; Emily.email@example.com.

-The Museum of Flight’s Aviation $31 million aviation pavilion is underway.
-When complete in spring 2016, the structure will extend the length of two football fields and enclose more than 20 commercial and military airplanes, including the original Boeing 747 Jumbo Jet, the 787 Dreamliner, Air Force One, the Concorde airliner and the B-17, B-29 and B-47 bombers.
-The museum will open an exhibit spotlighting the aircraft under the new pavilion later that summer.
-Celebrating its 50th anniversary in 2015, the Museum of Flight is one of the largest air and space museums in the world and its collection includes more than 160 historically significant airplanes and spacecraft, from the first fighter plane (1914) to the world’s only full-scale NASA Space Shuttle Trainer.
-The museum also features the original Boeing Company factory (red barn).
+The Museum of Flight’s $22 million Aviation Pavilion is underway, and will open to the public on June 25.
+The open-air structure will extend the length of two football fields and exhibit more than 20 commercial and military airplanes, including the original Boeing 727, 737 and 747, the 787 Dreamliner, Air Force One, Concorde airliner and the B-17, B-29 and B-47 bombers.
+The Pavilion will also offer a café and playground.
+Founded in 1965, The Museum of Flight is one of the largest air and space museums in the world and its collection includes more than 160 historically significant airplanes and spacecraft, from the first fighter plane (1914) to the world’s only full-scale NASA Space Shuttle Trainer.
+The museum also features the original Boeing Company factory, called the Red Barn.

 Media Contact: Ted Huetter (206) 455-5360; THuetter@museumofflight.org.

 In summer 2015, the Seattle City Council approved an extensive master plan and expansion for Seattle Aquarium.
 Conceptual design has begun on a new aquarium campus which will include a major new exhibit at the central/overlook walk location and a renovation of Piers 59 and 60.
 The effort will be led by architecy Marc L’Italien from EHDD in San Francisco, who designed and directed a number of similarly complex projects, including Chicago’s John G. Shedd Aquarium master plan, design of the new Exploratorium at Pier 15 in San Francisco, and design of expansions at the Monterey Bay Aquarium.